Chitalishte

+Etymology

 The term chitalishte combines the Bulgarian Slavic root, chital- ("reading") and the suffix -ishte (a place where preceding verb happens).
-Thus chitalishte literally means "reading room," a place where books are kept for public use.
+Thus chitalishte literally means "reading place" or "reading room", a place where books are kept for public use.

+History

 The chitalishta of the 19th and early 20th century had a crucial role in preserving and developing Bulgarian culture and thus played an important role during the Bulgarian National Revival.
 The first institutions of this kind emerged towards the end of the Ottoman era, in 1856 in the towns of Shumen, Lom and Svishtov.
 Later, the chitalishte became an important multi-purpose institution in villages and smaller towns.
 Today, chitalishta are less widely spread and have decreasingly critical roles, mostly due to lack of funding.
 They are evolving and adapting by also hosting public events, and housing cinema halls and other modern organisations.

 In December 2017 the Bulgarian Chitalishte was Selected on the Register of Good Safeguarding Practices by UNESCO.

+Buildings

+Many chitalishte buildings are protected heritage assets, being examples of either traditional Bulgarian architecture, or fin de siècle European architecture.
+Dedicated chitalishte buildings continued to be built well into the 20th century and under the communist regime, in widely ranging architectural styles - form New Classicism to modernism.

+Legislation

+Legally, chitalishta are regulated by the Law about People's Chitalishta (Закон за народните читалища).
+The Bulgarian Ministry of Culture maintains a registry of chitalishta and the associations that manage them.
+They receive subsidies from both the Ministry and municipal governments.
+Since 2009, the official name of a chitalishte must contain the year of its founding (e.g. Videlina-1862).